domaindrivendev/Swashbuckle.AspNetCore/README.md

 ### Customizing how the OpenAPI document is serialized ###

-By default, Swagger will serialize the OpenAPI document using the Serialize methods on the OpenAPI document object.
+By default, Swashbuckle will serialize the OpenAPI document using the Serialize methods on the OpenAPI document object.
 If a customized serialization is desired, it is possible to create a custom document serializer that implements the `ISwaggerDocumentSerializer` interface.
 This can be set on the `SwaggerOptions` in the service collection using `ConfigureSwagger()`:

 > [!NOTE]